|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The third conductor in effect acts as a common return for the other two conductors.

 Typically two three phase circuits are supported by a single line of pylons.
-Hence the maximum power capacity of that energy corridor with a single line of pylons is:
+Hence the maximum power capacity of an energy transmission corridor with a single line of pylons is:

 2 circuits X 1500 MW / circuit = 3000 MW